suerion/AutomatedWorkcarts/README.md

 - `aw.toggle` -- Toggles automation for the workcart you are standing on or looking at.
   - This command is disabled while the `AutomateAllWorkcarts` configuration option is `true`.
-- `aw.addtrigger <speed> <track selection>` -- Adds a trigger at the nearest train track, with the specified speed and track selection.
+- `aw.addtrigger <speed> <track selection>` -- Adds a trigger to the track position where the player is aiming, with the specified speed and track selection.
   - When a workcart collides with this trigger, its speed and track selection will be adjusted accordingly.
   - See the configuration section for a list of possible speeds and track selections.
   - Both `<speed>` and `<track selection>` are optional.